RFM Installation | ![]() | ![]() |

 RFM v5.0 is written in Fortran90 (actually using some features introduced with Fortran2003) and any generic Fortran compiler should work (eg gfortran, ifort).
 Since it uses dynamic array allocation the memory requirements are set during run time.

-For RFM v5.0 this expands to produce a single program module (rfm.f90) plus around 350 other *.f90 files containing either subroutines or data modules, plus one makefile.
+This expands to produce a single program module (rfm.f90) plus around 380 other *.f90 files containing either subroutines or data modules, plus one makefile.

 On Windows systems you can use eg WinZip if you already have it, or 7-Zip which is free.
 You might need to 'unzip' the package twice, the first to undo the .gz and the second to unpack the .tar to produce a regular folder.